Frequently Asked Questions

 To help ensure transparency and integrity, Democracy Rules maintains a publicly-displayed archives section which contains all of DR’s operational information.
 For reference purposes, the opening date of an issue’s presentation cycle is used to identify that cycle.
 Complete presentation cycle data is displayed here in real-time before being permanently recorded at the conclusion of each cycle.
 DR also requests its advocate and legislative trustees to self-evaluate their actions on behalf of our members.
 These evaluations, trustee payment records, and all DR financial data, including income, expense and tax information is displayed in this section.
 Archived information may also be useful to members when deciding how to best affect an issue and when reviewing the effects of previous support actions.
 Lastly, the archive section also displays the totals of our disaster relief and humanitarian aid efforts, as well as long-term campaign totals, and the results of our opinion polls.

-• What are Democracy Rules Regional Statistics?
+• What are Democracy Rules’ Regional Statistics?

 Regional Statistics contain the aggregate information found in our archives but are collated and displayed by state, congressional district, zip code, gender, age and employment status.
 No member's personal information is ever divulged by this, or any other, DR function.
-A resource for members, Regional Stats also assists legislators in identifying their constituent's opinions on nearly 350 important issues polled, pledged and voted upon each month.
+A resource for members, Regional Stats also assists legislators in identifying their constituent's opinions on 350 important issues polled, pledged and voted each month.

 • What are the Opinion Polls?